 Extra firewire, USB, and power plugs for all your other devices.

-These rooms are only available to users (a) who have had a consultation and have a signed use-agreement form on file at GNMC, and (b) who have a valid Georgetown University log-in.
+These rooms are only available to users who have a valid Georgetown University log-in.

 Our editing spaces are best used for editing and exporting audio projects.
 If you want to do group recordings, you can ask the music department about their current reservation policies for Studio D, a recording studio in New North.
 To see what music courses are offered at Georgetown, check the course guides for current classes.